You are viewing this course for September start 2024

 I love the practical aspect of the Animal Science course as well as the interesting lectures.
 Being able to choose a pathway means we are able to specialize and study what we are most interested in.
 Being based in Aberystwyth means there is plenty of scope for lambing and farm work alongside my studies.
 Lewis Wescott

-English or Welsh, Mathematics and a Science subject
+English or Welsh, Science and Mathematics

 BTEC National Diploma: